 We may ask for your express consent or your consent may be implied by an action you take (or don't take).

 There are some circumstances where we may not need your consent, and these are set out in the Privacy Act.
-This covers things like our dealings with Read more about this.
+Read more about the Privacy Act.

 2.2 What personal information do we collect?

 We will collect different sorts of personal information from you, depending on how you interact with us and how we can help you.